d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

-Putting it all together,and i developed the exploit with pwntools just for fun and learning.
+Putting it all together,and i developed a exploit with pwntools (python library) just for fun and learning.

 ```python

 #!/usr/bin/python